CandaceG00/REACT_Portfolio/README.md

 ## Usage:

-* This web application can be used to create and store notes for tasks the user needs to complete.
+* This application can be used to view an online resume and information about the designer, built within a React program.

 * Link to GitHub Repo: https://github.com/CandaceG00/REACT_Portfolio
 * Link to Netlify: https://exquisite-kheer-3597f4.netlify.app